What is a homeowner loan?

 What does ‘total amount payable’ mean with a homeowner loan?

-This shows you how much you’ll end up paying back over the full term of the loan.
 For example, paying back a £30,000 loan over 15 years might cost you more than £40,000.
-But if you paid it back over five years, you might only pay £33,500.
+But if you paid it back over five years, you’ll pay less overall.

 Can you get an unsecured homeowner loan?

-A homeowner loan is usually secured against the property you own, which is why they offer access to larger amounts for borrowing.
+Homeowner loans are usually secured against the property you own, which is why they offer access to larger amounts for borrowing.
 Some loan providers will offer unsecured homeowner loans, but they come in the form of a guarantor loan.
-A guarantor loan is “guaranteed” by someone else, who must take responsibility for repaying the loan if you’re unable to pay it back.